ClimbingAl/hqdmHaskell/README.md

 f5ac9254-2b93-4ed7-b89e-70994842b438,38639ead-3a1b-46d3-8aa6-d0698bfbb678,member_of,bb6f6d3f-1ed1-41ab-942c-6b3667c5da37,96a99f0a-1e95-48a1-976e-2d50a0610d64,0,-1,False,
 ```

-All the NodeIds are preserved from the hqdmAllAsData experiment, with all the predicate names and HQDM Entity Types as-per HQDM as documented (and as in Magma Core).
+All the Entity Type NodeIds are preserved from the hqdmAllAsData experiment, with all the predicate names and HQDM Entity Types as-per HQDM as documented (and as in Magma Core).
+The following example `HqdmBinaryRelationPure` entry shows the populated fields for the first entry in the PureHqdmRelations file, showing the domain uuid for `state_of_biological_object`, unique Binary Relation Id for the originally named `temporal_part_of` relationship, the range uuid for `physical_object`, the uuid for a single Super Binary Relation Set and then specified properties for Cardinality constraints and redeclaration:

 ```
 HqdmBinaryRelationPure {pureDomain = "f5ac9254-2b93-4ed7-b89e-70994842b438", pureBinaryRelationId = "hqdmRelation:2adc222f-927f-41f6-8497-74567bd6e49b", pureBinaryRelationName = "temporal_part_of", pureRange = "db723822-93f7-4c1d-8f17-fb094a5c10d9", pureHasSuperBR = "4096218c-eac7-44a6-90f8-e7ac21599c85", pureCardinalityMin = 0, pureCardinalityMax = -1, pureRedeclaredBR = False, pureRedeclaredFromRange = ""},
 ```

+It should be noted that in the original documentation for HQDM there was considerable re-use of relationship names in the super-subtype hierarchy.
+Those names have been preserved in the Binary Relation Sets specifications but they have no role in the identity of the relations within the Haskell functions.
+They are, however, used for the mapping to/from externally generated datasets such as those generated using MagmaCore.
+Ther are currently 2764 Binary Relation Sets created for the hqdmHaskell codebase, corresponding to the originally specified HQDM relationships and the inheritance relations the computed when developing *hqdmHaskell*.

 ### Functions in HqdmLib (TBC)